-Mother's challenge to the district court's findings focus on this statutory factor.
-She argues the district court "relied significantly on the children's past trauma and the parents' inability to meet the children's needs, but the court ignored the fact that the parents were not given the tools to meet their children's needs."
-Moreover, she argues that even if the tools had been provided, the parents "would not have been able to use them because Saint Francis Ministries severely limited their interaction with their children, effectively stifling any chance the parents had to show that they could meet their children's needs."
+Father asserts the district court "relied significantly on the children's past trauma and the parents' inability to meet the children's needs, but the court ignored the fact that the parents were not given the tools to meet their children's needs."
+Moreover, Father argues that even if the tools had been provided, the parents "would not have been able to use them because Saint Francis Ministries severely limited their interaction with their children, effectively stifling any chance the parents had to show that they could meet their children's needs."